answersolutionsapps/runandread-android/README.md

 - Follow [Kotlin coding conventions](https://kotlinlang.org/docs/coding-conventions.html)
 - Use meaningful variable and function names
-- Add KDoc comments for public APIs
 - Keep functions small and focused
-- Write unit tests for new features
+- Write unit tests for new features, if possible

 ### Areas for Contribution